spiral/docs/installation.md

 > Enviroment file `.env` will be automatically created and pre-configured as moment of application installation.

 ## Configuration
-Your application configuration files are located in `app/config` directory, you can alter it's values to mount additional extensions or change some of application workflow.

-Every configuration configuration file are represented by a simple PHP script which has to return array as it's result:
+Your application configuration files are located in `app/config` directory, every configuration configuration file are represented by a simple PHP script which has to return array as it's result:

 ```php
 <?php